THE TOP TWENTY:

 He wondered what the decision meant he thought about it all night.

 A comma splice occurs when only a comma separates clauses that could each stand alone as a sentence.
 To correct a comma splice, you can insert a semicolon or period, connect the clauses with a word such as and/or/because, or restructure the sentence.

 The students rushed the field, they tore down the goalposts.

 17. Lack of pronoun/antecedent agreement

-Pronouns must agree with their antecedents in gender (male or female) and in number (singular or plural).
+Pronouns typically must agree with their antecedents in gender (male or female, if appropriate) and in number (singular or plural).
 Many indefinite pronouns, such as everyone and each, are always singular.
-When a singular antecedent can refer to a man or woman, either rewrite the sentence to make the antecedent plural or to eliminate the pronoun, or use his or her, he or she, and so on.
+However, theycan be used to agree with a singular antecedent in order to use inclusive or gender-neutral language.
 When antecedents are joined by or or nor, the pronoun must agree with the closer antecedent.
-A collection noun such as teamcan be either singular or plural, depending on whether the members are seen as a group or individuals.
+A collection noun such as team can be either singular or plural, depending on whether the members are seen as a group or individuals.

 18. Poorly Integrated Quotation

 Quotations should be logically and smoothly integrated with the writing around them, the grammar of the quotation complementing the grammar of the neighboring prose.
 They usually need to be introduced (with a signal phrase) rather than dropped abruptly into the writing.